 Our experimental results on common circuit benchmarks indicate that in addition to many permutational symmetries, 28% of subcircuits possess phase-shift symmetry on their inputs and 17% on their outputs.
 These numbers suggest that rebuffering and rewiring using phase-shift symmetry are practical optimization methods.
 Experimental results also show that the wirelength reduction in our method is comparable to detailed placement but is orthogonal to it - our method can be used after detailed placement to double the wirelength reduction and improve pin access.
 Empirical trade-offs between runtime and wirelength reduction indicate that most wirelength reduction can be found relatively quickly, while achieving additional improvement takes much longer.
-This feature of our rewiring method can be convenient in practice: Since each rewiring step is independent of other steps, significant wirelength reduction can be found in a short time, and extra runtime can be used to further improve the result.
-An average of 4.3% wirelength reduction is observed from the benchmarks using similar amount of time as the placer, which shows that our rewiring method is very efficient and effective.
-However, the improvement due to rewiring is very different from improvements that may occur in global placement - rewiring can enhance pin access, improving the routability of good and poor global placements.
+This feature of our rewiring method can be convenient in practice: since each rewiring step is independent of other steps, significant wirelength reduction can be found in a short time, and extra runtime can be used to further improve the result.
+Furthermore, our rewiring techniques can be easily parallelized by distributing disjoint subcircuits to different processors.
+An average of 4.3% wirelength reduction is observed from the benchmarks, requiring approximately as much time as a global placer.
+This shows that our rewiring method is very effective.
+However, the improvement due to rewiring is very different from improvements that may occur in global placement - rewiring can enhance pin access, improving the routability of global placements regardless of their quality.
+Our ongoing work on non-permutative long-range rewiring shows that additional 1.5% savings in wirelength can be achieved with reasonable runtime, which makes our rewiring techniques more promising.